 SSL ensures that any data on your site is encrypted, and your students won’t have to worry about the security of their information.
-This article goes over some basic information on SSL and how it works to secure your Teachable school.
+This article goes over some basic information on SSL, how it works to secure your Teachable school, and how to troubleshoot mixed content errors.

 A Secure Sockets Layer (or SSL) is a standard security protocol that encrypts any data shared between a web browser and web server.
 A secure connection ensures that any data taken from a site is confidential.

 In order to create an SSL connection, an SSL certificate is needed.
 This allows the web browser to establish a secure connection to the web server.
-For the majority of schools, Teachable will create an SSL certificate on your behalf.
+For any school created after October 16, 2017, Teachable will automatically create an SSL certificate on your behalf.
+This means that no further action is needed to create an SSL certificate once you create your school.

-However, we understand that the security of users is important on every page, not just the ones with confidential information.
-By offering free SSL on all pages within a school (for both Teachable and custom domains), we’re giving you the following benefits:
+By providing free SSL on all pages within a school (for both Teachable and custom domains), we’re giving you the following benefits:

 - Security - If you have a site that is not HTTPS-enabled, students may be greeted with a warning from their browser that the site they are trying to access is insecure.
 Once SSL is enabled and you secure your site, your students can rest assured that they are free to participate in your course's without the fear of having their information stolen.